Job Opportunities for SBU full-time Students

 - The reason why you are interested in this job

-- How long you lived in Japan and how long you have been living in the US or other countries
+- How long did you live in Japan and how long have you been living in the US?

 - Do you have a social security card?

 - Do you live on campus?

 If you do not have a social security card, receive a letter that shows that you’ll be hired in the Pre-College Japanese Program from the director, and bring it to Visa and Immigration Services (http://www.stonybrook.edu/iaps/international/contact/).
 You will receive the instruction on how to apply for the social security card.
 It takes a few weeks to obtain the card after you apply for it at one of the social security card office on Long Island.
 For more information about Social Security Card, visit: http://www.stonybrook.edu/iaps/international/ssa_info.shtml

 Immediately after you receive a social security card, bring it to the registrar's office in the administration building on campus so your social security number can be added on the Solar system and inform it to the director, so she can make an assignment on Solar.

 Step 3: Add hours on Solar